phanumat/Documentation/contributing/style-guide.rst

 - Each parameter is listed, in order, with a link to the return type.
 - All external links are defined at the bottom of the document.
 - In cases of standard Java return types, a link to the Java 7 JavaDocs for the type is used.
-If the return type is a SmartThings object, a link to that SmartThings object reference document is used.
+If the return type is a PEA HiVE object, a link to that PEA HiVE object reference document is used.
 - If the method does not accept parameters, the entire parameters block is omitted.
 - Optional parameters are placed inside square brackets.
 - Parameters that accept a map include a table listing all the supported key/value pairs: